trysetter/website-widget/README.md

         width?: string;
         height?: string;
     };
-    botIntegraionId?: string; // ID of the bot integration to use }
+    botIntegrationId?: string; // ID of the bot integration to use }
 ```